San Diego Hidden Gems: written by a local

 Sunny Jim’s Sea Cave

 Located in a gift shop called “The Cave Store” Sunny Jims Sea Cave is an old prohibition smugglers’ cave built in 1902.
 If you look at the cave you can see his nose on the left hence the name Sunny Jim.
 The Cave Store has been operating tours of the cave since 1905.
 Tours are self-guided and last approximately 15 minutes.
-There is a long staircase in order to access the cave and is quite tight and slippery.
+There is a long staircase to access the cave and is quite tight and slippery.
 Finally, tours are operated daily from 9 am – 4:30 pm.
 Find out more information here.

 - Adults $10, Kids $6